Frequently Asked Questions (FAQ)

 Q: What are the environmental impacts of this project and planned environmental improvements?

-A: The reservoir site is on a portion of the North Sulphur River that has experienced extensive erosion since the river channel was altered in the 1920s – going from 16 feet wide by 10 feet deep to approximate 300 feet wide and 60 feet deep.
+A: The reservoir site is on a portion of the North Sulphur River that has experienced extensive erosion since the river channel was altered in the 1920s – going from 16 feet wide by 10 feet deep to approximately 300 feet wide and 60 feet deep.
 This is over 20 times its original size.
 Hundreds of acres of valuable land/soil, trees and wildlife habitat have been lost to this erosion.

 Q: What are the economic benefits of this project?

-A: Not only will the lake keep the economy of the region strong by avoiding water shortages, it will bring billions of dollars in economic benefits to Fannin, Denton, Dallas, and Collin Counties.
+A: Not only will the lake keep the economy of the region strong by avoiding water shortages, it will bring billions of dollars in economic benefits to Fannin, Denton, Dallas and Collin Counties.
 It will be a stimulus to the region, especially to Ladonia, which will benefit from a large lake nearby providing recreational uses, such as fishing and boating, in the city’s backyard.
 This project has the support of more than 35 local organizations including cities, water districts, chambers of commerce and citizen groups.